There may be hundreds of ‘classic’ songs out there, but most fans and musicians would agree that a select group of those appear more often than most.

 Many of these pieces are taken from what we call the Great American Songbook: a selection of tunes that were written (broadly speaking) during the first half of the 20th Century by composers like Cole Porter, George Gershwin, Jerome Kern and Irving Berlin.

-They were often written as songs for musical theatre shows, films, or simply as the popular of the day, but their harmony and structures meant that they also worked perfectly as vehicles for improvisation.
+They were often written as songs for musical theatre shows, films, or simply as the popular music of the day, but their harmony and structures meant that they also worked perfectly as vehicles for jazz improvisation.

 25. Honeysuckle Rose – Fats Waller